 - The IST Clinic is following medical guidelines and protocols for COVID-19 from the Tanzania Ministry of Health, which are based on experiences and expertise from China and Europe, and we are constantly updating our medical knowledge to ensure the best care.

 - The Clinic has a good supply of oxygen.
-If a patient is likely to need a constant oxygen supply for several days, the patient will be transported by ambulance to Aga Khan Hospital for admission.
-Aga Khan Hospital has 7 ventilators in its isolation unit, and at least 15 ventilators in its intensive care unit (ICU) which could be used in case of emergency.
-SALI Hospital has one ventilator.
+If a patient is likely to need a constant oxygen supply for several days, the patient will be need to be referred to Aga Khan Hospital for admission.

 Where can I find advice on how to self-isolate at home?